syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 {:#members:columns-tooltip}

-Sets the template for tooltip in TreeGrid column cells.
+Sets the tooltip template for the specific column.

 #### Default Value